 Very high dependence reflects our assumption that the likely cause of a city of Reykjavik or a government default, namely severe economic distress, would affect the revenues of both local and central government revenues as well as OR.

 Rating Outlook

-The negative outlook on OR's rating reflects the negative outlook on the government of Iceland but further takes into account risks pertaining to the execution of the five-year plan and associated liquidity of the company.
+The negative outlook on OR's rating reflects risks pertaining to the execution of the five-year plan and associated liquidity of the company.

 What Could Change the Rating - Up